fempar/fempar/Containers/Docker/README.md

 You can get more [details](#details) about these environments in [Image naming](#image-naming), [Tags](#tags) and [Components and environment](#components-and-environment) subsections.

+### Release cycle

+FEMPAR follows agile practices to provide new features and bugfixes as soon as possible.
+This concept is well known as *continuous delivery*.
+Continuous delivery practices try to reduce as much as possible software delivery cycles.

+Continuous Delivery in FEMPAR project occurs with every new aproved change in the code.
+This means that every commit published in [experimental branch](https://gitlab.com/fempar/fempar/tree/experimental/) of FEMPAR repository automatically creates new Docker containers ready-to-use.

 ### Components and environment